Selling a House with Asbestos: What Are the Key Considerations?

 Handling changes in California’s asbestos legislation is critical for preserving real estate investments.
 Sellers should consider these strategies:

 - Strategize for Real Estate Impact: Consider how changing rules might impact your property’s desirability.
-Planning ahead can position your property better in the market.
+Planning can position your property better in the market.

 Preparing Documentation: Ensuring Transaction Transparency